 RBC Foundation supports a broad range of community initiatives through donations, sponsorships, community investments and employee volunteer activities.
 Learn more about the RBC Foundation at www.rbc.com/community-sustainability

 Evolution and Growth

 DataStream was first piloted in the Mackenzie Basin through a unique collaboration between The Gordon Foundation and the Government of the Northwest Territories, Mackenzie DataStream’s Founding Partner.
 Today, Mackenzie DataStream is integral to the delivery of the Northwest Territories Water Strategy.
-The success of DataStream throughout the Mackenzie Basin has allowed this model to be expanded to Atlantic Canada and the Lake Winnipeg Basin and the Great Lakes and Saint Lawrence region.
+The success of DataStream throughout the Mackenzie Basin has allowed this model to be expanded to Atlantic Canada, the Lake Winnipeg Basin and the Great Lakes and Saint Lawrence region.

 DataStream Program Manager